inaccel/apps/heflow-dev/README.md

 Once you have deployed the server, you can pass it some sample data and see the predictions.

-Login to an interactive HEflow Dev Python shell to run the example:
+Open an interactive HEflow Dev Python shell to run the example:

 ```sh
 docker inaccel -p inaccel/heflow-dev run shell